thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 ## And, much, much more!

 These are just the highlights of what's changed in the latest version of Sass.
-As I said before, to get the full scoop you'll need to read the [change log](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html).
+As I said before, you'll need to read the [change log](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html) to find out more!

 Here's Chris Eppstein presenting, *The Mind-blowing power of Sass 3.3*: